Pal-AHK (topical) (200mg)

 SKU: P-Pal-AHK Category:

 Pal-AHK is a synthetic peptide composed of amino acids alanine, histidine, and lysine, with the addition of a palmitoyl group.
-Studies have only investigated the potential properties of AHK.
-Still, Pal-AHK likely has similar potential since adding palmitoyl to the AHK molecule may not significantly alter the compound’s mechanism of action.
-Palmitoyl may enhance a compound’s ability to penetrate the skin cells of various species, making it potentially more impactful in delivering any action.
-Research in AHK indicates one of the key potential properties of AHK and Pal-AHK may be an ability to stimulate the production of collagen and elastin, two proteins essential for skin integrity.
+Studies have only investigated the action of non-palmitoylated AHK.
+Still, Pal-AHK likely exerts similar impacts since adding palmitoyl to the AHK molecule is not likely to significantly alter the compound's mechanism of action.
+Palmitoylation is typically considered only to enhance a compound’s capacity for cell penetration, which may make it more capable of exerting action.
+Research suggests one key potential action of AHK and Pal-AHK may be to stimulate the production of collagen and elastin, two proteins considered essential within the extracellular matrix (ECM) of skin cells.

-Collagen is a major structural protein that provides strength and elasticity to the skin, while elastin is responsible for maintaining skin elasticity and flexibility.
-Increasing these proteins’ production may improve skin texture, firmness, and hydration.
-In addition to its potential for collagen and elastin production, Pal-AHK may also exhibit anti-oxidative benefits.
-Oxidative stress is a major factor in the aging process, as it causes damage to cells and tissues.
-Antioxidants help neutralize free radicals, the main cause of oxidative stress.
-By scavenging these free radicals, antioxidants can help prevent or reduce aging signs, such as fine lines, wrinkles, and age spots.
-Studies have suggested that Pal-AHK may also have the potential to induce hair growth due to anti-oxidative action and interaction with various molecules and growth factors.
+Collagen is a major structural protein that lends strength and durability to the skin barrier, while elastin is considered responsible for supporting its elasticity.
+In addition to its potential for collagen and elastin production, Pal-AHK may also exhibit anti-oxidative action.
+Oxidative stress is considered to cause quantitative damage to cells and tissues.
+Antioxidants may help to neutralize free radicals, the main cause of oxidative stress.
+By scavenging these free radicals, antioxidants may prevent or reduce damage and environmental exposure biomarkers, including limiting wrinkle depth and length along the skin barrier.
+Studies have suggested that Pal-AHK may also have the potential to induce hair follicle growth due to anti-oxidative action and interaction with various molecules and growth factors.
 Examples include transforming growth factor-β1 (TGF-β1), Bcl-2/Bax ratio, vascular endothelial growth factor (VEGF), caspase-3, poly-(ADP-ribose) polymerase (PARP), and others.

 Chemical Makeup